-- Implementation of scenario analysis, particularly to ensure that firms are using consistent and reliable scenarios when identifying risks and opportunities.
-We note the work of the UK's Climate Financial Risk Forum (CFRF) in providing examples of good practice. - Reporting on transition planning, to ensure that consistent language and approaches are used in reporting transition plans.
-We note the work of the Transition Plan Taskforce (TPT) in building examples of good practice and building upon ISSB and other international standards. - Scope 3 emissions measurement, noting that while the GHG Protocol and Partnership for Carbon Accounting Financials (PCAF) has developed guidance in these areas, this work does not cover all sectors or financial sub-sectors.
-We support the use of standardized reporting approaches were available. - Appropriate use of transition periods and safe harbours.
+- Implementation of scenario analysis, building on the guidance in S2 Appendix B, particularly to ensure that firms are using consistent and reliable scenarios when identifying risks and opportunities.
+We note the work of the UK's Climate Financial Risk Forum (CFRF) in providing examples of good practice. - Reporting on transition planning, adopting the ISSB's transition plan disclosure requirements, while maintaining flexibility for companies to employ various resources to fulfil the transition plan disclosure obligations under the standard.
+In doing so, UK authorities may consider providing additional guidance that clarifies its expectations around transition plan disclosure, referencing that there are a variety of resources companies can use when fulfilling the transition plan disclosure obligations.
+While we welcome the UK Transition Plan Taskforce (TPT) guidance as an example of good practice, companies should have the discretion to select from a range of resources to meet these requirements. - Scope 3 emissions measurement, noting that while the GHG Protocol and Partnership for Carbon Accounting Financials (PCAF) develop guidance in these areas, this work does not cover all sectors or financial sub-sectors (see Section 9).
+We support the use of standardised reporting approaches where available. - Proportionate use of transition periods and safe harbours.
 UK authorities should consider providing clarity on the application of the ISSB's transition periods and the potential inclusion of safe harbours in any mandatory ISSB-aligned disclosure.
 Specifically, authorities should aim to apply the ISSB's first-year reliefs while considering additional measures to protect against liability.
 These reliefs encompass a one-year reporting exemption on comparative information, non-climate-related risks and opportunities, reporting alignment timing, Scope 3 emissions, and the use of GHG Protocol.
 These transitional reliefs are areas in which the ISSB, guided by industry feedback, identified that companies may require additional time to develop their reporting capabilities.
 UK authorities may wish to extend liability coverage to reporting within the specific sections that offer transition relief.
 These sections have already been recognised as particularly challenging, and providing liability coverage could be a valuable mechanism to facilitate disclosure compliance within these requirements. - Detail on expectations for value chain reporting and the reporting boundary.
-We appreciate the ISSB's continued efforts to ensure interoperability with other standards by actively engaging at the international level, e.g. engagement with EFRAG as part of its plans to publish value chain guidance. - A roadmap toward integrated reporting in the UK that takes account of a variety of elements, including ISSB-aligned reporting, future nature-related reporting, impact and UK Green Taxonomyaligned reporting.
-UK authorities should consult on this roadmap.
+We appreciate the ISSB's continued efforts to ensure interoperability with other standards by actively engaging at the international level, e.g. engagement with EFRAG as part of its plans to publish value chain guidance. - A roadmap toward integrated reporting in the UK that takes account of a variety of elements, including ISSB-aligned reporting, future nature-related reporting, impact and UK Green Taxonomy-aligned reporting is recommended.
+UK authorities should consult on this roadmap. - Additional materials and resources to guide companies in identifying climate or sustainability "opportunities", recognising that inconsistency in definitions could result in incomparable disclosures.
+This should be provided at the international level/ISSB.